DiogoRibeiro7/entropy_news/docs/tutorials/orchestration_pipeline.md

 # Execute the plan locally using the built-in launcher.
 orchestrator.schedule(spec, dry_run=False)
 orchestrator.wait_for_processes()

+# Start the Prometheus exporter so monitoring/ dashboards can scrape metrics.
+start_metrics_server(port=9100)

 # Custom launchers are still supported when you need to fan out over SSH,
 # Kubernetes Jobs, or cloud batch APIs.